King of Love: Critical reception

-Motolani Alake of Pulse Nigeria praised King of Love as "the best Afro-pop album that Nigerian music has seen in 2020", and highlighting Kizz Daniel's creative songwriting and resonant storytelling.
-He gave the album a rating of 8.0/10.
-Emmanuel Esomnofu of NotJustOk commended King of Love as a great project and "already one of the best Afro Pop offerings of the year."
+Motolani Alake of Pulse Nigeria gave King of Love a 8.0/10, praising it as "the best Afro-pop album that Nigerian music has seen in 2020", and highlighting Kizz Daniel's creative songwriting and resonant storytelling.
+Emmanuel Esomnofu, writing for NotJustOk commended King of Love as a great project and "already one of the best Afro Pop offerings of the year."